 We may act in the capacity of a broker or that of an advisor.
 As your broker, we are not your fiduciary and our interests may not always be identical to yours.
-Please consult with your Private Wealth Advisor to discuss our obligations to disclose to you any conflicts we may from time to time have and our duty to act in your best interest.
+Please consult with your Financial Advisor or Private Wealth Advisor to discuss our obligations to disclose to you any conflicts we may from time to time have and our duty to act in your best interest.
 We may be paid both by you and by others who compensate us based on what you buy.
-Our compensation, including that of your Private Wealth Advisor, may vary by product and over time.
+Our compensation, including that of your Financial Advisor or Private Wealth Advisor, may vary by product and over time.

-Investment and services offered through Morgan Stanley Private Wealth Management, a division of Morgan Stanley Smith Barney LLC, Member SIPC.
+Investment and services offered through Morgan Stanley Smith Barney LLC, Member SIPC.